 Campaigners have been resisting moves to shut a number of smaller local hospitals.
 Health unions have taken industrial action over pay.

-Mr Hamilton, who delivered his address at a cancer centre based at the City Hospital in Belfast, said specialist services provided by specialist facilities is evidently the best way forward.
+Mr Hamilton, who delivered his address at a cancer centre based at City Hospital in Belfast, said specialist services provided by specialist facilities is evidently the best way forward.

 “It’s what results in the highest quality and safety of care for our citizens.
 It is the most effective use of our resources.
 And it’s what will make Northern Ireland’s health and social care system world class.